 Niacin Dosage for High Cholesterol

 Researchers have generally used doses from around 1000mg niacin per day in clinical trials where niacin has demonstrated a significant effect on cholesterol.

 Its metabolic, antioxidant, and LDL-cholesterol lowering effects make niacin an essential vitamin for maintaining health.
 A deficiency of niacin can be detrimental by causing pellagra and potentially increasing the risk of heart disease and cognitive decline.

-Some people up their niacin intake with dietary supplements to increase the likelihood of beneficial effects.
+Some people increase their niacin intake with dietary supplements to boost the likelihood of beneficial effects.